aiidalab/aiidalab/docs/source/deployment/index.rst

 Deploy AiiDAlab on a Kubernetes cluster
 ***************************************

-If you are expecting to a large number of users (>50), consider deploying AiiDAlab on a scalable Kubernetes cluster.
+If you are expecting a large number of users (>50), consider deploying AiiDAlab on a scalable Kubernetes cluster.
 To deploy AiiDAlab in a Kubernetes environment, you might want to follow the `instructions <https://github.com/aiidalab/aiidalab-k8s>`__ that we have prepared to simplify the setup process.